CLTS FS Instructions Module 5 - Behaviors

 • Victim sustains injuries severe enough to require medical attention.

-• Masturbating in Public—Masturbation is not abnormal or excessive unless it is done in public places after age five or six, when most children learn discretion and masturbate only in private, or occurs to the point of injury.
+• Masturbating in Public—Masturbation is not abnormal or excessive unless it occurs to the point of injury or is done in public places after age five or six, when most children learn discretion and masturbate only in private.

 • Sexually Inappropriate Behavior Toward Children or Adults—This behavior includes when the child’s sexual play or behaviors are not welcomed by others.
 This can include inappropriate sexual comments or gestures, or sexual molestation and abuse of other children or adults.
-Examples are aggressive attempts to undress, sexually touch, or attempt intercourse.
+Examples are aggressive attempts to undress, sexually touch or grab, or attempt intercourse.

 • Abuse or Torture of Animals—Abusing animals to find power, joy, or fulfillment through the torture of victims they know cannot defend themselves.
 Most children, with guidance from parents and teachers, develop empathy for the pain animals can suffer.